 Community Association Management Stats

-The Community Associations Institute (CAI) reports that as of 2019, there were approximately 351,000 community associations in the United States.
-They house nearly 74 million residents, over 11 million more than just a decade ago.
+The Foundation for Community Association Research reports that as of 2020, there were approximately 355,000 community associations in the United States.
+They house over 74 million residents, over 12 million more than just a decade ago.
 Twenty-six percent of people in the U.S. live in a community association.
+More than 60 percent of new housing completed and over 75 percent of new housing sold is in a community association.

-It’s estimated there are about 8,000 community association management companies in the U.S. and up to 55,000 off and on-site community association managers.
+There are over 8,000 community association management companies in the U.S. and up to 60,000 community association managers.
+Further, there is an additional 100,000 individuals employed by management companies and onsite for associations with staff.
 As the number of people living in community associations continues to rise, so does the number of jobs for community association managers.
 If you’re a people person who’s skilled in handling multiple tasks, a career in community management can be an incredibly rewarding career choice.